 What did the court in Washington say?

 A federal district court in Seattle was the first to issue a national temporary restraining order on the first (Jan.
 27) refugee and Muslim ban EO, which the Ninth Circuit later converted into a preliminary injunction.
 That PI applies to the Jan.
-27 EO and blocked (1) the 90-day freeze on admitting into the U.S. people from the seven countries designated under the original EO (among which was Iraq), (2) the 120-day ban on all refugees, and (3) the indefinite ban on Syrians.
-The PI in the Seattle/Ninth Circuit case is still in effect because the Trump administration decided not to appeal it, opting instead to issue its Refugee and Muslim Ban 2.0 on Mar.
-6.
+27 EO and blocked (1) the 90-day freeze on admitting into the U.S. people from the seven countries designated under the original EO (among which was Iraq), (2) the 120-day ban on all refugees, and (3) the indefinite ban on Syrian refugees.

 - In response to the Mar.
 6 EO, the state of Washington filed two motions with the district court.
 The first asked the judge to confirm that his original PI remains in effect under Refugee and Muslim Ban 2.0.
 The court denied this request and said it would not apply the prior PI to the Mar.
 6 EO.

 - However, the state of Washington also filed an independent motion for a TRO enjoining the Mar.
 6 EO.
-The court has not ruled on this motion; it will issue a separate order with respect to it.
-We expect this ruling in the very near future.
+That request was put on hold in light of the Hawaii TRO discussed above.